 Computer Science Accelerator is a professional development programme for current and aspiring computing teachers.

-This is suitable for all levels from teachers with little or no experienced to experienced teachers looking to deepen their subject knowledge
+This is suitable for all levels from teachers with little or no experienced through to experienced teachers looking to deepen their subject knowledge

 The Computer Science Accelerator (which is funded by the Department for Education, leads to gaining a national certificate in computer science subject knowledge.